-- [Host Agency] will ensure that appropriate personnel are made available as reasonably necessary to assist with development, implementation, and testing of any hardware/software solutions, as well as for any training required, for the purposes of this project. - [Host Agency] will assist in obtaining the cooperation of any third party contractor or vendor approved by them to provide license plate reader systems in [Name of State or Region] and/or internal or external technology providers (e.g. [State/Region] CIO / Other [State/County/City] Agencies / [Host Agency] information technology staff) as may be reasonably necessary for the purposes of this project. - [Host Agency] will assist in creation of the lessons learned and final reporting and documentation of the project.
+- [Host Agency] will design and implement a governance structure appropriate to the proper operational maintenance of [Host Agency], and providing appropriate levels of input to all participating agencies. - [Host Agency] will adopt Security Policies and Procedures as may be consistent with appropriate security and maintenance of the system for all participating agencies.
+This document shall become the governing MOU for participation in [Host Agency System] upon ratification of the participating agencies. - [Host Agency] will ensure that appropriate personnel are made available as reasonably necessary to assist with development, implementation, and testing of any hardware/software solutions, as well as for any training required, for the purposes of this project. - [Host Agency] will assist in obtaining the cooperation of any third-party contractor or vendor approved by them to provide license plate reader systems in [Name of State or Region] and/or internal or external technology providers (e.g. [State/Region] CIO / Other [State/County/City] Agencies / [Host Agency] information technology staff) as may be reasonably necessary for the purposes of this project. - [Host Agency] will assist in creation of the lessons learned and final reporting and documentation of the project.
 The input provided by [Host Agency] will be utilized for future distributions and use of the system at other hosting agencies.